BarabaraLee/LAMP-Registration-Form/README.md

 Note:

-1, There are multiple functionalities of the online app: add record, edit record and delete record.
+1, There are multiple functionalities of the online app: insert, edit and delete.

-2. Detailed demonstration of the functionalities can be found from the figures: SC1.png, SC2.png, SC3.png, SC4.png, SC5.png.
+2. Detailed demonstration of the functionalities can be found from the figures: SC1.png, ..., SC7.png.